About the journal

 The Journal may also consider brief and reasoned reports on issues relevant to the practice of Internal Medicine, as well as Abstracts submitted to the scientific meetings of acknowledged medical societies.

-EJCRIM utilizes the CNR-SOLAR system to permanently archive the Journal for purposes of preservation of research, and it is also indexed on PubMed Central, Google Scholar, DOAJ, HINARI and COPE.
-We encourage the use of Kudos to maximize the article's visibility.
+EJCRIM utilizes the CNR-SOLAR system to permanently archive the Journal for purposes of preservation of research, and it is also indexed on PubMed Central, Scopus, Google Scholar, DOAJ, HINARI and COPE.

 Publication fee is 300 eur + VAT (366 eur tax incl., starting from 01/09/2022), which merely covers publication costs such as copyediting fees, indexing costs, promotion and general maintenance of the content of the Journal.
 The publication fee is only payable if the article is accepted for publication after peer-review.
 By no means does EJCRIM act for profit.